ENIGMA-infra/ENIGMA-Tremor/docs/resources/how_to_guides/data_sharing.md

 ## Data sharing protocol

-### Using personalized upload credentials
+### Secure File Transfer Protocol (SFTP)

-Important: This upload method uses a shared account, with with an updated one-time password for each site data upload.
-After upload the site data will be transfered to the ENIGMA-Tremor central repository, only accessible by the ENIGMA-Tremor core team.
-To receive the username and your unique one-time password, please email Max Laansma at m.laansma@amsterdamumc.nl.
+Important: This upload method uses a shared account, with an updated one-time password for each site data upload.
+The site data will then be moved to the ENIGMA-Tremor central repository, accessible only by the ENIGMA-Tremor core team.
+To receive the user details and your unique one-time password, please email Max Laansma at m.laansma@amsterdamumc.nl.

 #### Option 1: Upload via graphical interface, for example Filezilla or WinSCP (drag-and-drop)
 Open your preferred tool and connect using the following details: